gchang12/aenir/README.md

 # aenir

 ## A Fire Emblem statistics calculator
-This module lets you do stat calculations for Fire Emblem units.
+> This module lets you perform stat calculations for Fire Emblem units.

 With this module, you can:
 - Create a virtual copy of a unit and their stats.
 - Level up that unit.